ZECTBynmo/tacnode/README.md

     vcbuild.bat

-### To run the tests:

-Unix/Macintosh:

-    make test

-Windows:

-    vcbuild.bat test

-### To build the documentation:

-    make doc

-### To read the documentation:
+### To read more stuff

-    man doc/node.1
+Look at the node repository